jdereg/json-io/user-guide-writeOptions.md

 >- [ ] Adds a custom writer for a specific Class.

 ### "Not" Customized Class Writers

-Customized writers are associated to a particular class AND it's derivatives.
-If the inheritance model is causing a class to be custom written and you do not want that, you can add that class to the "Not" customized list.
-Being on the "Not" customized list takes priority over the customized list, letting the default `json-io` JSON writer do its job.
+In `json-io,` customized writers are typically associated with a specific class and its derivatives.
+However, there are situations where the inheritance model might inadvertently cause a class to be handled by a custom writer when this is not desired.
+To address this, you can specify classes that should not use customized writers, effectively overriding the inheritance behavior.

+#### How It Works:
+- **Priority of "Not" Customized List**: Classes added to the "Not" customized list take precedence over those on the customized list.
+This ensures that even if a class or its parent is associated with a custom writer, you can exclude it explicitly, allowing the default `json-io` JSON writer to handle its serialization.
+- **Using the Default Writer**: By placing a class on the "Not" customized list, `json-io` reverts to using the standard serialization mechanism for that class, bypassing any custom writer logic that might otherwise apply due to class inheritance.

+#### Benefits:
+This feature is particularly useful in complex inheritance structures where you need fine-grained control over serialization behavior, ensuring that certain classes are serialized in a standard, predictable manner regardless of the broader customization strategy.

 >#### `boolean` isNotCustomWrittenClass( `Class` )
 >- [ ] Checks if a class is on the not-customized list.
 Returns `true` if it is, `false` otherwise.